jrudoler/jrudoler.github.io/research.md

 title: Research
 permalink: /Research/
 ---
-Most of my work is related to analyzing electroencephalographic (EEG) recordings - measurements of the changing electrical potential in people's brains caused by neurons firing.
+Most of my research at Penn has focused on analyzing electroencephalographic (EEG) recordings - measurements of the changing electrical potential in people's brains caused by neurons firing.

-I'm interested in signal processing - how to best analyze a noisy signal and learn about real-world phenomenon like human cognition.
-A tremendous amount of effort goes into trying to understand brain recordings.

-Another topic of interest is how we can use machine learning tools to actively predict a person's behavior based on on their brain activity.
+A topic of particular interest for the lab I work in is how we can use machine learning to actively predict a person's behavior (like whether or not they will remember a studied item) based on on their brain activity.
 We're still a ways off from mind-reading, but it's cool stuff.

+More broadly, I'm deeply interested in machine learning theory, methodology, and applications.
+There are really two main uses for data: inference (how/why something happened in the past) and prediction (what will happen in the future).
+We have good tools for both of these, but they rarely work together.
+Deep learning models, for example, achieve high prediction accuracy but are often criticized for being "black box" models without interpretable parameters.
+Bayesian approaches explicitly model a data generating process and are therefore highly interpretable, but they require making lots of structural assumptions about probability distributions in real world data that might not be justified - this makes them biased and potentially less robust.
+Across the board, lots of high-perfoming models have a tendency to overfit training data and consequently fail to make robust predictions out in the wild.
+A long term interest of mine is developing machine learning methods that are effective tools for both *inference* and *prediction*.
+These methods need to be both *interpretable* and *robust* - no easy task!
+I'm in the midst of applying to doctoral programs and hope to devote my career to studying these challenges in data science, along with applications to neuroscience and other fields.

 ## EEG analysis and machine learning applications